TechMechanik/api-docs/README.md

-# api-docs Documentation
+# api-doc Documentation

-Welcome to the api-docs Documentation repository.
+Welcome to the api-doc Documentation repository.
 This repository contains files and configurations for documenting REST and SOAP APIs using Swagger UI and WSDL parsing.

 ## Table of Contents